NormanDunbar/AVRBook/src/Platformio.rst

     Warning!
 Please install `99-platformio-udev.rules` and check that your board's PID and VID are listed in the rules. https://raw.githubusercontent.com/platformio/platformio/develop/scripts/99-platformio-udev.rules

-This is required to allow non-root users on a Linux system, the ability to upload using t he USB ports.
+This is required to allow non-root users on a Linux system, the ability to upload using the USB ports.

 Install the Rules File
 ~~~~~~~~~~~~~~~~~~~~~~